Starting a business is both exciting and terrifying for many people.

 These eligibility factors are:

 - Credit score.
 Figuring out your credit score is fairly easy with different websites offering credit score services online.
 The higher your credits core is, the better off you’ll look to the construction equipment leasing companies.
 Although don’t rule out heavy equipment financing as an option even if your credit score isn’t great.
 Having a history of 5 Credit grantors over 5 years per credit grantor is how you want your credit report to look.
+Your paynet score and your D & B score will play a factor in the heavy equipment financing companies decision.

 - Time in business.
 The longer you’ve been in business, the more “secure” you will look to construction business loan companies.
 Of course, if you’re just starting out, then naturally you won’t have much (if any) time in business, yet.
 There are other ways to make up for a lack of business time, so don’t rule out construction equipment loans if you’re new.
 Such as: